kweckwerth/SpringBootBankingRestAPI/README.md

 # Sample Spring Boot Rest API

-This is a sample Spring Boot Rest API to retrieve banking branch names.
+This is a sample Java 8 Spring Boot Rest API to retrieve banking branch names.
 It supports selecting all or filtered names.

 It uses Mockito to test and Lombok to help with annotations.